flutter/flutter/README.md

 ### Fast results

 Flutter is fast.
-It's powered by the same hardware-accelerated 2D graphics library that underpins Chrome and Android: [Skia].
+It's powered by hardware-accelerated 2D graphics libraries like [Skia] (that underpins Chrome and Android) and [Impeller].
 We architected Flutter to support glitch-free, jank-free graphics at the native speed of your device.

-Flutter code is powered by the world-class [Dart platform], which enables compilation to 32-bit and 64-bit ARM machine code for iOS and Android, as well as JavaScript for the web and Intel x64 for desktop devices.
+Flutter code is powered by the world-class [Dart platform], which enables compilation to 32-bit and 64-bit ARM machine code for iOS and Android, JavaScript and WebAssembly for the web, as well as Intel x64 and ARM for desktop devices.

 <p align="center"><img src="https://github.com/flutter/website/blob/main/src/assets/images/docs/homepage/dart-diagram-small.png?raw=true" alt="Dart diagram"></p>